 Using your RRSPs for a home down payment

 Getting ready to buy your first home?
 It's an exciting decision, but also an increasingly difficult one as rising interest rates are making costs climb.
-To help with your down payment, you might want to dip into your Registered Retirement Savings Plan—which you can do tax free through the Home Buyers' Plan.
+To help with your down payment, you might want to dip into your RRSP—which you can do tax free through the Home Buyers' Plan.

 What’s an RRSP?

 Registered Retirement Savings Plans (RRSPs) are one of the most popular ways to save, with millions of Canadians making contributions every year.
-There is a maximum contribution limit each year, but unused room is available for future deposits and, most importantly, contributions are tax deductible.
-Although they're primarily intended for retirement, first-time home buyers can withdraw up to $35,000 from their RRSP savings to put toward a downpayment through the Home Buyers’ Plan.
+There's a maximum contribution limit each year, but unused room is available for future deposits and, most importantly, contributions are tax deductible.
+Although they're primarily intended for retirement, first-time homebuyers can withdraw up to $60,000 from their RRSP savings to put toward a downpayment through the Home Buyers’ Plan.

 How much do you need for a down payment?